Stillat/blade-parser-typescript/readme.md

 What this project is not:

 * This project (when used by itself) is *not* a formatter.
-However, it can be used to quickly write a formatter
+However, it can be used to quickly write a formatter.
+If you are looking for a formatter built from this project, you may checkout [prettier-plugin-blade](https://www.npmjs.com/package/prettier-plugin-blade).
 * A view engine.
 It will not be able to actually render your Blade templates

 ## Installing